holographicSol/SatIO/README.md

     SATIO - Written by Benjamin Jack Cullen.

     A general purpose programmable satellite and inertial switch.
+    Continuing project development here with PlatformIO.

 Receives and Processes Transmissions from Satellites and makes the data available for calculations.